 SPECIES OF RHINOCEROS IN ASIA

-The folds in the inch-thick hide of the one horned Indian and Sumatran rhinos make them look as if they are plated in armor.
-Most Asian rhinoceroses are found in India and Nepal with some in Malaysia, Sumatra, Borneo and Vietnam and perhaps in Burma, Thailand, Cambodia, and Laos.
+The Indian rhinoceros is the second largest of the five species of rhino.
+The African white rhino is the largest and the African black rhino is third, followed by the Sumatran rhino and the Javanese rhino.
+The folds in the inch-thick hide of the Indian and Sumatran rhinos make them look as if they are plated in armor.
+Most Asian rhinoceroses are found in India and Nepal with some in Sumatra, Java and Borneo and perhaps Vietnam, Malaysia, Myanmar Thailand, Cambodia, and Laos.

-Rhino News: mongabay.com; savetherhino.org
+Rhino News: mongabay.com;

 Indian Rhinos

-The Indian rhinoceros---also called greater one-horned rhinoceros and Asian one-horned rhinoceros---and the Javanese rhinoceros are the only rhinos with one horn.
+The Indian rhinoceros — also called greater one-horned rhinoceros and Asian one-horned rhinoceros — and the Javanese rhinoceros are the only rhinos with one horn.
 The Indian species has thick, silver-brown skin which creates huge folds all over its body.
 Its upper legs and shoulders are covered in wart-like bumps, and it has very little body hair.
 Fully grown males are larger than females in the wild, weighing from 2,500 to 3,200 kilograms (5,500 to 7,100 pounds).
 Female Indian rhinos weigh about 1,900 kilograms.
 The single horn of the Indian rhino reaches a length of between 20 and 100 centimeters.
 Males have larger, tusklike incisors for fighting other males during the breeding season.

 The Indian rhinoceros is the second largest animal in Asia after the Asian elephant.
 It stands at 1.75 to 2.0 meters (5.75 to 6.5 feet) at the shoulder and are three to four meters long.
 The largest one ever recorded weight approximately 3,800 kilograms.
 Its size is comparable to that of the white rhino in Africa.
 The Indian rhino is a creature of habit.
 Every evening it visits regular sites to wallow in the mud.
 The deeps folds in its skin create a plating effect, making the animal look as if is wearing armor, which is accentuated by tubercles (lumps), especially on the sides and rear.
 These resemble rivets.
 The pink skin within the folds is vulnerable to parasites.
 These are sometimes removed by egrets and tick birds.
 Indian rhinos have very little body hair aside from eyelashes, ear fringes and tail brush.